 Core subjects and languages will set two home learning tasks each week.
 It is likely that one will be a learning activity and one a more detailed piece of work related to the previous learning or upcoming learning.

 History, Geography, and Art will set one piece of home learning each week.
-Practical subjects may set a piece of home learning each week or it may be less frequently.
+Practical subjects will sometimes set one piece of homework a week, but won’t do so every week.

 Learning activities may be LASACAWAC tasks (Look and Say and Cover and Write and Check) or use other learning resources, such as memory cards or knowledge organisers.